 For example, if you sell 500 out of a holding of 2,000 shares that were bought in tranches of 100 shares at different times for different prices, exactly which shares have you sold, and which have been retained?

 The share matching rules determining which shares have been sold are as follows:

 - Shares bought and sold on the same day.

 - Shares acquired within the 30 days following the sale (on a ‘first in, first out’ basis).

-Steps (1) and (2) above are there to prevent the practice of ‘bed and breakfasting’, which was a common tax-planning technique employed to take advantage of the capital gains tax annual exempt amount.
+Steps 1 and 2 are to prevent the practice of ‘bed and breakfasting’, which used to be a common tax-planning technique employed to take advantage of the CGT annual allowance.

-Although it is no longer possible to undertake this specific type of transaction, it is often good practice to utilise an annual exemption wherever possible and there are a number of similar ideas that may still be of use (such as selling shares outside of an ISA and then rebuying within an ISA – known as bed and ISA).
+Since the rules on bed-and-breakfasting were changed back in 1998, it is no longer possible to undertake this specific type of transaction.
+However, it is often good practice to utilise an annual CGT exemption wherever possible and there are a number of similar ideas that may still be of use (such as selling shares outside of an ISA and then rebuying within an ISA – known as bed & ISA).

-This means that, when calculating gains on the sale of shares, it is only necessary to know the total number of shares and total amount paid for them, even if a partial disposal is made — if only 1,000 shares are sold, the allowable cost for capital gains tax will be 50% of the total; if only 500 shares, 25%.
+This means that, when calculating gains on the sale of shares, it is only necessary to know the total number of shares and total amount paid for them, even if a partial disposal is made.

 If only 500 shares are sold, the allowable cost for capital gains tax will be 25% of the total, and the value of the Section 104 would be reduced to £3,750 with the average price remaining at £2.50 per share.

 If any shares were held at 31 March 1982, they pass into the section 104 holding at their March 1982 valuation rather than their original purchase cost.